Canada’s Enhanced Corporate Social Responsibility Strategy to Strengthen Canada’s Extractive Sector Abroad

 One example of Canada’s efforts at the international level is its significant support to the Extractive Industries Transparency Initiative (EITI).
 The EITI was established in 2002 to support improved governance in resource-rich countries through the verification, reconciliation and full publication of extractive company payments made to host country governments and the corresponding government revenues received from oil, gas, and mining.
 This initiative aims to strengthen governance by improving transparency and accountability in the extractives sector.
 It can also assist in fostering debate about how government revenues are spent and in helping build the capacity of communities to hold their government to account.
 Canada has participated in the EITI as a supporting country since 2007, and is an EITI Board member for the 2013-2015 cycle.
 Our work with the EITI forms part of Canada’s support to the global fight against corruption.

 Another important contribution by Canada to fight corruption globallyis its strengthened Corruption of Foreign Public Officials Act (CFPOA).
-The CFPOA implements Canada’s international obligations under the Organization for Economic Cooperation and Development (OECD) on Combatting Bribery of Foreign Public Officials in International Business Transactions (OECD Anti-Bribery Convention) and makes it a criminal offence in Canada for persons or companies to bribe foreign public officials in the course of international business.
+The CFPOA implements Canada’s international obligations under the OECD on Combatting Bribery of Foreign Public Officials in International Business Transactions (OECD Anti-Bribery Convention) and makes it a criminal offence in Canada for persons or companies to bribe foreign public officials in the course of international business.
 Based on recommendations from business stakeholders, civil society and the OECD Working Group on Bribery, the government introduced amendments to the CFPOA which received Royal Assent on June 19, 2013.
 These amendments strengthen the Act, demonstrating Canada’s commitment to the fight against bribery globally.